iluwatar/java-design-patterns/circuit-breaker/README.md

   public String attemptRequest() throws RemoteServiceException {
     evaluateState();
     if (state == State.OPEN) {
-      // return  cached response if no the circuit is in OPEN state return "This is stale response from API";
+      // return cached response if the circuit is in OPEN state return this.lastFailureResponse;
     } else {
       // Make the API request if the circuit is not OPEN try {